exalearn/ExaMol/docs/components/start.rst

 Available Methods
 -----------------

-ExaMol provides a few different start methods
+ExaMol provides a few different start methods, each with a maximum recommended search space size.

 .. list-table::
    :header-rows: 1